Bainbridge–Ropers syndrome

+Child with Bainbridge–Ropers syndrome.
+Prominent forehead, protruding superior orbital crest, strabismus, nose unprecedentedly tilted, middle flat, lower lip eversion, and small jaw.
+Both hands were clawed, no clenched fists, wrists sagged, and both wrists slightly ulnar when laid flat.

 Bainbridge–Ropers syndrome was first identified in 2013 and is characterized by failure to thrive, feeding problems, hypotonia, intellectual disabilities, autism, postnatal growth delay, abnormal facial features such as arched eyebrows, anteverted nares, and delays in language acquisition.
 BRPS is extremely rare worldwide; more than thirty cases of BRPS have been reported abroad, and four cases have been reported in China.

 Signs and symptoms

 Morphological features of this syndrome include: